Inhomogeneous chiral phases away from the chiral limit

 It is rather straightforward to extend our analysis to the QM model with an explicitly symmetry-breaking term.
 A calculation analogous to Sec.~\ref{sec:stab} then reveals that instabilities towards inhomogeneous modes are again signalled by poles in the dressed scalar and pseudoscalar propagators at vanishing energy and finite momentum.
 Unlike in the NJL model, however, these poles are not only determined by the quark-antiquark polarization functions (which again favor instabilities in the scalar modes) but also by the tree-level meson masses.
-The situation is therefore more involved and will be discussed in a future publication.
-In particular it will be interesting to see whether the early disappearance of the inhomogeneous phase at nonzero pion mass, which has been found in Ref.~\cite{Andersen:2017lre} for a dual chiral density wave modulation, will still persist if a purely scalar modulation, like the real kink crystal, is considered.
+The situation is therefore more involved and will be discussed in a future publication.\footnote{A stability analysis in the pseudoscalar channel has been performed in Ref.~\cite{Tripolt:2017zgc} within a functional renormalization-group framework.} In particular it will be interesting to see whether the early disappearance of the inhomogeneous phase at nonzero pion mass, which has been found in Ref.~\cite{Andersen:2018osr} for a dual chiral density wave modulation, will still persist if a purely scalar modulation, like the real kink crystal, is considered.

 Ultimately, we are of course interested in the phase diagram of QCD.
 In Ref.~\cite{Muller:2013tya} inhomogeneous phases have been studied within a Dyson-Schwinger approach applied to two-flavor QCD in the chiral limit.
 Using a relatively simple truncation scheme, an inhomogeneous selfconsistent solution of the Dyson-Schwinger equations was found to exist in a region of the phase diagram quite similar to that in the NJL model.
 In particular, within numerical precision, the LP agrees with the TCP in that approach.
 Our present finding of the coincidence of PLP and CEP might therefore also have relevance for QCD away from the chiral limit.